apolo-actions/webdav_server/README.md

 ### `http_auth`

-Whether to enable Neu.ro platform-based authentication or not.
+Whether to enable Apolo platform-based authentication or not.
-If this argument is disabled (set to `""` by default), your WebDAV will not be protected by the Neu.ro SSO (single sign-on authentication).
+If this argument is disabled (set to `""` by default), your WebDAV will not be protected by the Apolo SSO (single sign-on authentication).
 It has no impact on the `rclone serve webdav` parameters.

 ### Example